coldtype/coldtype/docs/tutorials/drawbot.rst

 * You can zoom in with +/- on your keyboard in the viewer app
 * You can specify a `preview-scale` argument to the renderer itself when you start it on the command-line, ala ``coldtype drawbot_script.py -ps 2``
-* You can type `ps 2` into a running renderer CLI prompt, to set the scale programmatically

 Coldtype-in-DrawBot
 -------------------